 What is an authorized shredder?

-Malicious software is installed on a system without the user's knowledge, through email attachments or infected websites.
-The goal is to steal data and/or damage computer systems.
+This type of software is secretly installed on a user’s system; often via email attachments or compromised websites.
+The intent is to steal sensitive information or cause harm to computer systems.

-A tool that can help users generate and store complex, unique passwords for their accounts.
-No more guessing and locking accounts.
+A tool that can help users generate and store complex and unique passwords for their accounts.
+No more guessing and locked-out accounts.

 What is a password manager?